aws/aws-eks-best-practices/content/reliability/docs/application.md

 ## Running Highly available applications

-Your customers appreciate system availability.
-Even while you are continuously improving the system.
-Architecting your application well makes your users happy and your system running without disruptions.
-You can improve the availability of your application by replicating and making it resilient to failures in individual components.
+Your customers expect your application to be always available.
+Even during the times when you are deploying new updates to improve the system.
+Architecting your application well makes your users happy and your applications and services running without disruptions.
+You can improve the availability of your application by eliminating single points of failure and making it resilient to failures in individual components.

-You can use kubernetes to operate your applications and run them in highly-available and resilient fashion.
+You can use Kubernetes to operate your applications and run them in highly-available and resilient fashion.
 Kubernetes is designed to run distributed applications.
-It’s declarative system ensures that once you’ve setup the application, the control loops will continue to work until the current state matches the desired state.
+It’s declarative system ensures that once you’ve set up the application, the Kubernetes control loops will continuously try to match the current state with the desired state.

 ## Recommendations